If your prostate cancer spreads to other parts of your body, your doctor may tell you that it's "metastatic" or that your cancer has "metastasized."

 Your doctor will also ask for blood tests, including a check of PSA levels, to look for other signs that the cancer is spreading.

 PSA is a protein made by the prostate gland.
 A rise in PSA is one of the first signs your cancer may be growing.
-But PSA levels can also be high without there being cancer, such as if you have an enlarged prostate or a prostate infection.
+But PSA levels can also be high without there being cancer, such as if you have an enlarged prostate a prostate infection, trauma to the perineum, or sexual activity can also cause PSA level to be high.

 Though very rare, it's possible to have metastatic prostate cancer without a higher-than-normal PSA level.